MattiaDif/closed-loop-neuroengineering/README.md

 # A reference architecture for closed-loop systems in the neurotechnology field

+This project comes from a collaboration between the Rehab Technologies Lab at the Italian Institute of Technologies (Genoa) and the MathWorks® company.

-The goal of this project is to provide a rapid-prototyping, model-based design architecture to speed up the implementation of closed-loop systems for neuroengineering application on FPGAs.
+The goal is to provide a rapid-prototyping, model-based design architecture to speed up the implementation of closed-loop systems for neuroengineering application on FPGAs.
 The repo consists in a customized Simulink library to develop personalized spike detection algorithms for the Intan RHS Stim/Recording System (https://intantech.com/RHS_system.html).
 This is reached by means of the following process:

 1. Build a reference Simulink model to process neural data;
 2. Take advantage of the Fixed-Point Designer and HDL code generator provided by MathWorks to implement the model on FPGA;